Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations

-In line with ACM’s Policy on Authorship \cite{ACMAuthorshipPolicy2023}, we disclose that generative AI tools were used in this work.
-They were employed in two ways: (1) to generate the personas that were subsequently analyzed in our study (described in detail in the body of the paper), and (2) to assist with refining the presentation of results, including feedback on statistical analyses, language editing of author-written text, code editing of author-written scripts, and figure generation, where we used ChatGPT models (GPT-4 and GPT-5).
-All intellectual contributions, study design, analyses, interpretations, and claims in this paper are those of the human authors.
+Per ACM’s Policy on Authorship \cite{ACMAuthorshipPolicy2023}, generative AI tools were used in two ways: (1) to produce the synthetic occupational personas constituting the dataset, and (2) for language editing, script refactoring, and formatting assistance (GPT-4, Sonnet 4.6, and GPT-5).
+All study design, analyses, interpretations, and claims are those of the human authors.

-\begin{acks} Ulrik Lyngs for feedback on figures.
-Sean Munson for feedback on idea.
-Matt Kay et al. for opensourcing their data, analyses, and code.
-Funding sources: Stitt Fellowship, SCU funding, etc. \end{acks}
+\begin{acks} We thank Ulrik Lyngs for feedback on figures and discussion and Sean Munson for feedback on the study design.
+This work was supported by the Stitt Fellowship Program at the Human-Computer Interaction Lab at Santa Clara University and the Faculty Hackworth Grant from the Markkula Center for Applied Ethics at Santa Clara University. \end{acks}